-The U5 supports RISC-V supervisor and user modes, providing three levels of privilege: machine (M), user (U), and supervisor (S).
+The S5 supports RISC-V user mode, providing two levels of privilege: machine (M) and user (U).
 U-mode provides a mechanism to isolate application processes from each other and from trusted code running in M-mode.
-S-mode adds a number of additional CSRs and capabilities.

 See The RISC-V Instruction Set Manual, Volume II: Privileged Architecture, Version 1.10 for more information on the privilege modes.